rpyron/delim-SOM/README.md

 traits <- matrix()#Phenotypic data (e.g., morphometrics, behavior)
 ```

 You will also want baseline clustering estimates from the molecular data to guide cluster label synchronizing later on using the CLUMPP-like algorithm (Jakobson and Rosenberg 2007).
-To achieve this using the match.k() function (see below), you will need an object called 'a' with the specimens in rows (with rownames set to specimen IDs) and numerical data (e.g., alleles) in the columns.
-The 'a' object will be analyzed by the find.clusters() function from 'adegenet' (Jombart et al. 2008), described here: https://www.rdocumentation.org/packages/adegenet/versions/2.1.10/topics/find.clusters

-"find.clusters is a generic function with methods for the following types of objects:

-data.frame (only numeric data)

-matrix (only numeric data)

-genind objects (genetic markers)

-genlight objects (genome-wide SNPs)"
+This is achieved using the match.k() function (see below) on the 'alleles' object you've created.
 A simple way to do this is just to create a genind object called 'a' and use that for 'alleles' such as:

 ```
 a <- df2genind(X)#Where X is a SNP matrix imported into R as a data.frame